• Skip to primary navigation

 Alfalfa Sprouts Nutritional Benefits

 Alfalfa sprouts are a great addition to any diet.
 They make great toppings on salads, sandwiches, wraps, and more.
-The added crunch with a bit of flavor can really boost the nutritional value of any meal.
+The added crunch with a bit of flavor can boost any meal's nutritional value.
 For example, alfalfa sprouts are high in vitamin K and contain vitamin C, copper, manganese, and folate. (source) Sprouting seeds and beans will significantly increase their nutrient quality and make it easier for our bodies to digest.

 Broccoli sprouts are considered a cancer-fighting superfood by many nutritionists.